wn-doolittle/caliper-spec/caliper.md

 * `type`: the string value `Attempt` MUST be specified.
 * ~~`actor`: the [Person](#person) who initiated the Attempt SHOULD be specified.~~ Deprecated in favor of `assignee`.
 * `assignee`: the [Agent](#agent), typically a [Person](#person) who initiated the Attempt SHOULD be specified.
 * `assignable`: the [DigitalResource](#digitalResource) that constitutes the object of the assignment SHOULD be specified.
-Note that DigitalResource is a generic type that is subclassed for more precise type specificity.
-Utilize DigitalResource only if no suitable subclass exists to represent the annotated resource.
+Note that DigitalResource is a generic type that is subtyped for more precise type specificity.
+Utilize DigitalResource only if no suitable subtype exists to represent the annotated resource.
 * `isPartOf`: the parent Attempt of this Attempt MAY be specified.
 * `count`: the total number of attempts inclusive of the current Attempt that have been registered against the assigned [DigitalResource](#digitalResource) SHOULD be specified.
 * `startedAtTime`: an optional date and time value expressed with millisecond precision that describes when this Attempt was commenced SHOULD be specified.
 The value MUST be expressed as an ISO-8601 formatted date/time string set to UTC.
 Analogous to [provo:startedAtTime](https://www.w3.org/TR/2013/REC-prov-o-20130430/#startedAtTime).